-One day a farmer's donkey fell down into a well.
-The donkey cried piteously for hours while the farmer tried to figure out a way to get him up.
-Finally he decided that it was probably impossible and the donkey was old and the well was still dry, so it just was not worth trying to get up the ass.
-So the farmer asked his neighbors to come over and help him fill the well.
-Everyone took shovels and started shoveling earth into the well.
+One day a donkey fell down in a well.
+The donkey cried cryfully for hours all while the farmer tried to figure out a way to get him up.
+Finally, he decided that it was probably impossible and the donkey was old and the well was still dry, so it was just not worth trying to get up the donkey.
+So the farmer asked his neighbors to come over and help him refill the well.
+Everyone took a shovel and started to shoot land in the well.

-First, when the donkey realized what was happening he cried horribly.
-Then, to everyone's surprise, he calmed down and let out some happy cry spirit.
-Some groundbreaking later saw the farmer down the well to see what was happening and was amazed at what he saw.
-With each shovelful soil that fell on the donkey's back, he shook it off and took a step upward.
+Only when the donkey realized what was happening, he screamed terribly.
+Then, to everybody's surprise, he calmed down and released some happy shrill hands.
+A few spades later saw the farmer down in the well to see what was happening and was astonished at what he saw.
+With every spade of land that fell on the back of the donkey he shook it and took a step upward.

-Moral: Life will shoveling soil on you.
-The trick to getting out of the well is to shake it off and take a step up.
-Every adversity can be turned into a springboard.
-The way to get out of the deepest well is by never giving up, but by shaking it up and take a step up.
+Moral: Life will shove earth on you.
+The trick to get out of the well is to shake it off and take a step upwards.
+Each fight can be turned into a springboard.
+The way to get out of the deepest well is to never give up, but by shaking it off and taking a step upwards.